nextauthjs/next-auth/www/docs/getting-started.md

 An "*Adapter*" in NextAuth is the thing that connects your application to whatever database / backend system you want to use to store data for user accounts, sessions, etc.

-NextAuth comes with a default adapter that uses [TypeORM](https://typeorm.io/) so that it can be be used with many different databases without any configuration, you simply add the database driver you want to use to your project and tell NextAuth to use it.
+NextAuth comes with a default adapter that uses [TypeORM](https://typeorm.io/) so that it can be used with many different databases without any further configuration, you simply add the database driver you want to use to your project and tell NextAuth to use it.

 If you have an existing database / user management system or want to use a database that isn't supported out of the box you can create and pass your own adapter to handle actions like `createAccount`, `deleteAccount`, (etc).